 Chairs and their respective Secretaries were successively:

-From 1998-2004: Professor Alan Tyndall (Rheumatology, Basel, Switzerland), who worked with Professor A Fassas (Haematology, Thessaloniki, Greece) as Secretary.
+1998-2004: Professor Alan Tyndall (Rheumatology, Basel, Switzerland), who worked with Professor A Fassas (Haematology, Thessaloniki, Greece) as Secretary.

-From 2004-2010: Professor Riccardo Saccardi (Haematology, Firenze, Italy) chair with Professor Dominique Farge (Internal Medicine, St Louis Hospital, Paris France) as Secretary.
+2004-2010: Professor Riccardo Saccardi (Haematology, Firenze, Italy) chair with Professor Dominique Farge (Internal Medicine, St Louis Hospital, Paris France) as Secretary.

-From 2010-2016: Professor Dominique Farge (Internal Medicine, St Louis Hospital, Paris France) working with Professor John Snowden (Haematology, Sheffield, UK) as Secretary.
+2010-2016: Professor Dominique Farge (Internal Medicine, St Louis Hospital, Paris France) working with Professor John Snowden (Haematology, Sheffield, UK) as Secretary.

-Since April 2016: Professor John Snowden (Haematology, Sheffield Teaching Hospitals NHS Foundation Trust, Sheffield, UK) with Dr Tobias Alexander (Rheumatology/Immunology, Charite Hospital, Berlin, Germany) as Secretary.
+2016-2020: Professor John Snowden (Haematology, Sheffield Teaching Hospitals NHS Foundation Trust, Sheffield, UK) with Dr Tobias Alexander (Rheumatology/Immunology, Charite Hospital, Berlin, Germany) as Secretary.